 Now given that already all of the readers are well aware of the effects and the outcomes of the Covid19, therefore in this article, we will first talk about the need for the lockdown from a technical viewpoint, then we will discuss its application from the legal point of view, and then finally discussing the way forward.

 Covid19 Lockdown : A technical analysis.

-Before analysing the lockdown, lets first discuss the potential of infection of the Covid19.
-For this, we need to be acquainted with a term R naught.
+Before analysing the lockdown, let’s first discuss the potential of infection of the Covid19.
+For this, we need to be acquainted with the term R naught.
 Three possibilities exist for the potential spread or decline of disease, depending on its R0 value:

 - If R0 is less than 1, each existing infection causes less than one new infection.
 In this case, the disease will decline and eventually die out.

 - If R0 equals 1, each existing infection causes one new infection.
 The disease will stay alive and stable, but there won’t be an outbreak or an epidemic.

 - If R0 is more than 1, each existing infection causes more than one new infection.
 The disease will spread between people, and there may be an outbreak or epidemic.